Music of the Democratic Republic of the Congo: Conversion of secular musicians, media spread, and modern challenges

 Originally secular artists, Debaba (left) and Jolie Detta (right) later renounced secular music and dedicated themselves to Christian music.

 A significant feature of Congolese religious music has been the conversion of secular performers to sacred expression, a trend that gained visibility during the 1990s with artists such as Antoinette Etisomba Lokindji, Mopéro Wa Maloba (formerly of Orchestre Shama Shama), Kiese Diambu (formerly of Les Grands Maquisards, Afrisa International, and TPOK Jazz), Djonita Abanita, X-Or Zobena (formerly of Choc Stars), Debaba (formerly of Viva La Musica and Choc Stars), Carlyto Lassa (formerly of TPOK Jazz and Choc Stars), André Bimi Ombale (formerly of Zaïko Langa Langa, Zaïko Familia Dei, and Basilique Loningisa), Feza Shamamba, Michel Ndouniama (formerly of Bilenge Sakana), Jolie Detta, Charles Tchikou, and others.
 These musicians released Christian albums and integrated biblical themes into their repertoires, often surprising fans accustomed to their secular hits.

 Over time, Congolese Christian music developed its own distribution networks, beginning with the establishment of Radio Sango Malamu as the first thematic station dedicated to religious music, which paved the way for others, including Radio Télé Message de Vie, Radio Télé Kintwadi, Radio Elikya, Radio Télé Puissance, Radio Télévision Armée de l'Éternel (RTAE), Amen TV, Canal le Chemin, La Vérité et la Vie, and many more.

 In contemporary times, Congolese Christian music constitutes a genuine cultural phenomenon that rivals secular music in popularity, borrowing many of its stylistic features, including atalaku vocal interjections, intricate guitar solos, and choreographed dance routines.
 This stylistic convergence, however, has provoked debate, with critics arguing that the heavy reliance on secular aesthetics risks diluting the spiritual depth of Christian music, transforming it into another branch of variety entertainment.
 Nevertheless, its ability to uplift believers and provide spiritual reassurance preserves its relevance within Congolese society.

 Dances

-Across the Democratic Republic of the Congo and the Republic of the Congo, dance has been an "inescapable" part of the social lifeblood for generations, evolving alongside the country's musical traditions.
 Before the 20th century, Congolese dance was primarily characterized by indigenous forms such as the Kebo and Nzango.
-These dances were expressions of community life, often performed in social gatherings and celebrations.
-However, with the advent of the phonograph and radio broadcasts in the early 20th century, exogenous dance styles began to make their way into Congolese culture.
-By the 1950s, foreign rhythms like polka, swing, cha-cha-cha, and tango gained popularity in social venues across Kinshasa and Brazzaville.
-Although these external influences introduced new forms of movement, the Congolese ultimately maintained a strong attachment to their traditional dance forms, particularly Congolese rumba.
+These dances were expressions of community life and were often performed in social gatherings and celebrations.
+However, the advent of the phonograph and radio broadcasting in the early 20th century introduced foreign dance styles into Congolese society.
+By the 1950s, imported rhythms and ballroom styles such as the polka, swing, cha-cha-cha, and tango had become popular in dance halls and social clubs in Kinshasa and Brazzaville.
+Even with these outside influences, Congolese audiences continued to maintain a strong connection to their traditional dance forms, particularly Congolese rumba.